 - Check for accident damage and any bodywork

 - Has the truck been stolen and recovered.

 - Look out for cheap and nasty suspension upgrades or incorrectly installed suspension components.

 These are some obvious items to inspect for first.

-Most turbo pickups tend to use a bit more oil than a NA truck, so when you test drive it, ensure the engine is cold started and look out for puffs of black, blue or white smoke on startup as well as under load when shifting through the gears.
+Most turbo pickups tend to use a bit more oil than a NA truck, so when you test drive it, ensure the engine is cold started and look out for puffs of black, blue, or white smoke on startup as well under load when shifting through the gears.

 There are no tricks or anything special to look out for on the F150, just make sure you inspect all the usual items thoroughly.
 If you’re not mechanically-minded, take a knowledgeable friend or trustworthy mechanic along when you do your inspections.

-The 2.7 is a more high-tech, sophisticated, and fuel efficient engine than its predecessors.
-The idea was to develop a smaller displacement engine which was greener and more efficient while delivering similar power to that of the NA V6 and V8’s.
+The 2.7 is a more high-tech, sophisticated, and fuel-efficient engine than its predecessors.
+The idea was to develop a smaller displacement engine that was greener and more efficient while delivering similar power to that of the NA V6 and V8’s.
 So do your homework thoroughly and know exactly what to expect when purchasing a used F150.

 Ford F150 3.5 Life Expectancy and Max Miles & Maintenance

 Certain people will tell you that It’s not highly recommended to purchase a used 3.5 EcoBoost with more than 125 000 miles (200 000 km) on the clock.
 However, it also depends on how much you are willing to pay and how much risk you are prepared to take, since buying a used vehicle is always a bit of a gamble.
 So, the asking price of the truck should be directly proportioned to the overall, condition and mileage.